 I’m very picky when it comes to eating Thai food because I was there for almost a whole year.
 I spent many months modeling and eating my way across Thailand for work and pleasure.
 I tasted flavors from cities like Bangkok and Pattaya, fresh seafood by the beaches in Phuket, Northern delicacies in Chiang Mai, and street food noodle soups and stir fries near the Golden triangle, where Laos, Burma and Thailand meet by the Mekong river.
 Thailand has some of the best food I’ve ever had so it was a pleasant surprise to find out that I could recreate some of these flavors here at home.

 I like this particular Thai jungle curry because of the strong floral aromatics the kaffir lime leaves bring to the dish: It’s what makes this jungle curry dish distinctively Thai.
 It’s filled with so many other flavors that just so happen to work seamlessly together to create a distinctive curry dish.
-Also, be prepared: the peppercorns pop into your mouth and release heat, so get ready for plenty of interesting flavors to hit your palate when eating this Thai jungle curry recipe!

 What is Thai Jungle Curry?